911 outage in Washington and other states triggers federal investigation of CenturyLink

 By 10:30 a.m.
 Friday, CenturyLink said some 911 service disruptions persisted, affecting “various areas of the United States.”

 In Washington, CenturyLink is the provider of 911 services for the state’s 7 million residents and its largest telephone company, serving approximately 1 million residents, according to the Washington Utilities and Transportation Commission.
+Washington emergency services are in the process of switching to a new provider from CenturyLink, Ezelle said.

 In 2014, CenturyLink had a six-hour Washington outage that “severely disrupted emergency services,” and affected all 911 calls placed from landline, wireless and Internet-based telephones.
 In 2016, the state Utilities and Transportation Commission assessed a $2.85 million penalty for that service failure.
 The company admitted to failing to automatically reroute 911 calls and failing to maintain and manage the 911 system as required by law, according to a statement released by the commission.